Summer Youth Employment Program FAQs

 Who can participate in the Y.O.U.
 Summer Youth Employment Program?

-If the teenager’s application is selected, the parent/guardian will have to attend an eligibility determination appointment.
+• If the youth’s application is selected, the parent/guardian will have to attend an Intake Appointment.
 The parent/guardian must have the following documents at this appointment:

 • If you receive: Worker’s compensation or unemployment benefits, you will need the award letter